matomo-org/matomo-sdk-ios/README.md

 1. Register a custom URL schema in your app info.plist file.
 This is needed to launch your app when tapping on the campaign link
-2. Detect app launches comming from your campaing links in the `AppDelegate`
+2. Detect app launches coming from your campaign links in the `AppDelegate`

 ```objective-c
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {